Excited state: Atomic excitation

-Atoms can be excited by heat, electricity, or light.
+Atoms can be excited by heat, electricity, or light (photoexcitation).
 The hydrogen atom provides a simple example of this concept.

 The ground state of the hydrogen atom has the atom's single electron in the lowest possible orbital (that is, the spherically symmetric "1s" wave function, which, so far, has been demonstrated to have the lowest possible quantum numbers).
 By giving the atom additional energy (for example, by absorption of a photon of an appropriate energy), the electron moves into an excited state (one with one or more quantum numbers greater than the minimum possible).
 When the electron finds itself between two states—a shift which happens very fast—it's in a superposition of both states.
-If the photon has too much energy, the electron will cease to be bound to the atom, and the atom will become ionized.
+If the photon has too much energy, the electron will cease to be bound to the atom, and the atom will become ionized (photoionization).

 After excitation the atom may return to the ground state or a lower excited state, by emitting a photon with a characteristic energy.
 Emission of photons from atoms in various excited states leads to an electromagnetic spectrum showing a series of characteristic emission lines (including, in the case of the hydrogen atom, the Lyman, Balmer, Paschen and Brackett series).

 An atom in a high excited state is termed a Rydberg atom.
 A system of highly excited atoms can form a long-lived condensed excited state, Rydberg matter.